LukeNeedham/TimeToTime/README.md

-I've used a mixture of Compose animation APIs, investigated percentage-based sizing, injected a ViewModel into a Composable, and even added gesture support for pinch-to=zoom.
+I've used a mixture of Compose animation APIs, investigated percentage-based sizing, injected a ViewModel into a Composable, and even added gesture support for pinch-to-zoom.

 Try pinching the clock to see what happens...